samwelkinuthia/Node-React-js-servo-control-/README.md

 # Other

-Check out [Node Schedule](https://github.com/node-schedule/node-schedule) for cron-like scheduling.
+* Check out [Node Schedule](https://github.com/node-schedule/node-schedule) for cron-like scheduling.
+* Check out [Pigpio](https://github.com/fivdi/pigpio) to control other devices on the pi using js such as accelerometers, LEDs and ultrasonic sensors